RocTu/Aws-CI-CD-project/README.md

 - MySQL 8 or later

 ## Setup Steps
+Then look for the file :
+- /src/main/resources/accountsdb
+- accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server

 ### 1. IAM Role Configuration
 - Create an AWS IAM role for Elastic Beanstalk